Blotato-Inc/n8n-nodes-blotato/README.md

 ### Key Features
 - **Multi-Platform Publishing**: Schedule and publish to all major social platforms
-- **AI Generation**: Create AI images, videos, and voices using the best AI models available
+- **Viral Templates**: Create social media videos and carousels using prebuilt viral templates
+- **Access to AI Models**: Access the leading AI image and video models, all in one unified tool
 - **Content Remixing**: Transform content between platforms (e.g., Youtube videos to Linkedin posts)

 ### Who is Blotato For?